 Here are some pointers to help you choose the top divorce lawyer, whether you are in a contested or uncontested divorce:

 - Do thorough research: Pick a divorce law firm and verify whether it is reputable.
 You can visit its website to find out more and gain more knowledge.
 Look into what clients have to say.

-- Arrange your main points: An attorney who understands your needs and how to meet them is the ideal choice for you.
+- Arrange your main points: A Woodlands Marital Property Division Lawyer who understands your needs and how to meet them is the ideal choice for you.
 Make a list of potential divorce issues, such as spousal support, child support or custody, property division, high-value assets, or other essential things.
 Then, pick a divorce attorney with experience with similar cases.